danmayer/danmayer.github.com/README.md

 * Coderwall integration (Achievements, projects, etc)
 * remove all the old bootstrap stuff
 * upgrade to latest jekyll
+* add resource pages (Ruby, Puma, front end with Ruby, Postgres, etc...)
+  * folks as for best resources have a page and update it from time to time

 ## Build Tailwind